kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Added ability to set custom prices for secondary currencies in WC Product Add-Ons
 * Update minimum requirements
 * Added ability to add custom payment methods for each currency

-= 4.3.0 =
-* Added ability to filtering comments by language
-* Use display-as-translated for product images and product galleries
-* Fixed issue when deleting a currency in Safari
-* Fixed issue causing fatal error when activating WCML and WPML String Translation
-* Changes in the Fixer.io API
-* Added a fix where in some situation the product slug URL is not translated correctly
-* Variable product removed from cart when switching language on the cart page
-* Multicurrency in defaults not calculated correctly when creating manual order
-* Product Bundles - search products returned wrong values
-* Translating custom product category base leads to products returning error 404 when both bases contains the same string
-* Table Rate Shipping - products with different classes produce no shipping method on cart page
-* New order admin email subject and heading were overwrites with wrong data
-* Fix small issue in product stock sync
-* Refund and restock - not working properly when refunding the variation in second language
-* WooCommerce Product Bundles -> original overwrites translation (visible when using title/description override)